【Major Points】

 1. Migraine:

-• One in every three migraine patients would experience an aura before the attack, e.g. feeling depressed, loss of appetite, or excessive yawning..., etc.
+• Some people experience an aura before the headache attack, such as feeling depressed, losing appetite, excessive yawning, etc.

 2. Tension headache:

-• It may be worsened when nervous or irritated, it is less likely to combine with vomiting or exacerbated by exercising.
+• It may worsen when feeling nervous or irritated, but vomiting is less likely to occur.

 2. You should seek medical attention immediately if your headache is associated with the following symptoms: